-Interested applicants should submit all required application materials no later than 11:59 AM EST on February 12, 2016.
-Applications submitted after this date will not be considered.
+Interested applicants should submit all required application materials no later than 11:59 AM EST on Friday, February 3, 2017.

 Your application will be checked for completeness by PGPF staff.
 Then, within one week, all completed applications will be made available to the host organizations.
 Host organizations will be responsible for assessing, interviewing, and hiring candidates from that point on.

-We aim to provide hiring decisions by mid-April, but, due to the logistical challenges of coordinating the calendars of so many organizations, this is not a firm date.
+We aim to provide hiring decisions by the end of March, but, due to the logistical challenges of coordinating the calendars of so many organizations, this is not a firm date.
 Once all internship positions have been filled, remaining candidates will be notified that all positions have been filled.

-No. However, if you are selected to participate in the PGPF Fiscal Internship Program, the program coordinators can provide assistance, as needed, in finding housing for the summer.
+No. However, if you are selected to participate in the PGPF Fiscal Internship Program, the program coordinators can help you find resources to secure housing for the summer.

 The Peter G. Peterson Foundation Fiscal Internship program is looking for a diverse group of talented students who are passionate about policy and good with numbers.
 The most successful candidates are ambitious, actively involved on campus or in their communities, and have demonstrated superior academic performance.

 There is no "typical" fiscal intern — participants come from schools across the country, and vary widely in their political beliefs, backgrounds, and extracurricular involvement.
 Most participants are early on in their career, majoring in economics or public policy.
 Interns tend to have working knowledge of fiscal issues prior to the summer, but are not expected to be an expert by any means.